 The M.S. in Counseling is an online, graduate-level degree program at Albizu University-Miami, requiring 60 credit hours.
 Albizu only offers a Clinical Mental Health Counseling specialization.
-All program coursework is online and asynchronous, except for pre-practice, practicum, and internship, which meet online and synchronously.
+All program coursework is online and asynchronous, except for Practicum, Internship I, & Internship II. which meet online and synchronously.